JAFarrow/EnvLock/README.md

 ### Configure Environment

-The API requires a Postgres database URL.
+The API requires a Postgres database URL, JWT secret, and secret encryption key configuration.
 Other settings have development defaults.

 Supported environment variables: